Breword/tmux/Contributing.md

   complete -t with a space after it as well as without; it could complete special targets like {left}; it could complete panes as well as windows.
   Probably lots more things.

-- Show the current match differently in copy mode when searching.
-Related: some styles like `mode-style` are too overloaded, but what is the alternative - just more options?
-That might be best and reorganize them a bit, so break `mode-style` up into `copy-mode-indicator-style`, `copy-mode-match-style`, `tree-mode-selection-style` and so on. `mode-style` can stay as the base style.

-- ([#2097](https://github.com/tmux/tmux/pull/2097)) Expand formats in styles?

 - At the moment, the optimization in screen-write.c is purely on lines
   scrolled: